pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_s3cmd/guide.en-gb.md

 ## Objective

-S3cmd is a free command line tool and client for managing data in storage spaces that use the S3 protocol, such as S3 Object Storage, Google Cloud Storage or DreamHost DreamObjects.
+S3cmd is a free command line tool and client for managing data in storage spaces that use the Amazon S3 protocol, such as Amazon S3 Object Storage, Google Cloud Storage or DreamHost DreamObjects.

 **This guide explains how to configure S3cmd to manage your buckets and objects.**